Raw Alexandrite: Value and Gem Profile

 Our passion for exotic, luxury gems is a driving force behind our work.
 Yet, it is hard to miss the deep correlation between the qualities of alexandrite itself and our business.

-The dichotomy and versatility of alexandrite mimics our own experiences bringing fine jewelry to the masses.
+The dichotomy and versatility of alexandrite mimics our own experiences bringing fine jewelry to the public.
 We must balance and blend our partnerships with ethical mines, our loyalty to the needs of our customers, our creativity through innovative design, our respect for classic jewelry collectors, and our mission to share the educational tools we have acquired in profiling gems across the world.

 Alexandrite symbolizes love and fulfillment, qualities that we hope to share with our customers in return.
 Connection is an integral part of our work, and this gem encapsulates that vibrant, welcoming nature.
 Alexandrite dares to be bold in the same way that we dare to work with it.